Rouch3362/roderfile/README.md

 ##### another flag is --remove-empty-dirs (shorthand is -r). like the --deep flag it is set to true by default and you can change to false when you don't want roderfile removes your empty folders.

+### feel free to contribute and add new features or fix bugs 🪲🪲

+### your ideas, opinions and thoughts on this means a lot for me so feel free to share it with me 😊😊.